Allied Warships

 Also on 21 January the Empire Baffin was detached from the convoy to proceed to Akureyri where she arrived on 23 January.
 She was unable to keep up with the convoy.

-On 24 January 1943, the convoy was attacked by four German HE 115 torpedo bombers.
-No damage was sustained and two of the attackers were shot down by AA fire.
 U-boats were also in contact with the convoy.
-U-302 was driven off before she could attack around 0434B/24.
-At 2008B/24, U-622 fired four torpedoes at the convoy but no hits were obtained.
+U 302 was driven off before she could attack around 0434B/24.
+At 2008B/24, U 622 fired four torpedoes at the convoy but no hits were obtained.

-At 0820B/25, U-622 was driven off by air cover.
-Also on the 25th a shadowing aircraft dropped a bomb but no damage was inflicted.
+Arounf 0820B/25, U 622 was driven off by air cover.
+Around 1130A/25, a shadowing aircraft that had just been relieved dropped a bomb before returning home but no damage was inflicted as the bomb fell wide.
+It was ORP Piorun that was being attacked.

-The convoy arrived in the Kola Inlet on 27 January 1943.
+The convoy arrived in the Kola Inlet in the afternoon of the 27th January 1943.

 -----------------------------------------------------------------------------------------------------------------------------------------